Are you a new or seasoned writer challenged by a difficult or troublesome manuscript?

 Every year EVENT receives hundreds of manuscripts.
 Many are good, but since we can’t publish them all, we send many of them back, sometimes with a brief note, and sometimes with only a stock rejection form.

-Since 1993, EVENT’s Reading Service has provided writers with thorough commentary and feedback on their manuscripts.
+Since 1993, EVENT’s Reading Service for Writers has provided writers with in-depth commentary and feedback on their manuscripts.

 — Toni Atkinson